This week’s headlines were clear: Coconut oil is unhealthy.

 In response to this, the nutrition world went nuts!
 The health food movement was raging.
 The Paleo believers were boiling.
 How can this be true!
 This must be another conspiracy from the Americans.

-We should all take a deep breath. ?
+We should all take a deep breath.
+Did anyone read the paper?

 The media has been focussing on only one detail of the AHA advisory to make their killer headlines: 82% of the fat in coconut oil is saturated, far beyond butter (63%), beef fat (50%) and pork lard (39%).